Skip to main content

 Personal host pool architecture, VM sizing, Nerdio, and CMMC control mapping for a 20-user greenfield deployment.

-Custom Security Attributes and Conditional Access to enforce an isolated CUI enclave inside a GCC High tenant you already own.
+Device extension attributes, Conditional Access, and DLP to enforce an isolated CUI enclave inside a GCC High tenant you already own.

 Kiosk and shared workstation configuration for non-dedicated endpoint environments.